dstamen/dstamen.github.io/_posts/2016-06-24-my-vcap6-dcv-deploy-beta-experience.md

 However there are a few things to make note of when taking try new exam.
 The following keys are disabled...
 Ctrl, alt and backspace.
 This made a few tasks difficult I knew about ctrl going into the exam, but not having backspace at my disposal made a few things harder.
 The delete key is still active so at least you can clear some of the text you typed incorrectly.

+one thing to add, there may not be a copy padte in all places but if you need to "copy" something from the manual you can highlight it and then drag it to a field in the console and it will "paste" thr content there.

 As far as content, I think it was very good.
 I didn't feel strapped on time and it was one of the better beta exam experiences I have had.
 I definitely recommend taking it if you can.

 The exam never strayed off the blueprint, so If you are looking for something to study I would definitely make sure you cover all topics on the blueprint, it will help you in the long run.